JEP draft: Integrity by Default

 Why now?

-In short: The evolution of the JDK caused serious migration issues, there was no practical mechanism that enabled robust security in the current landscape, and new requirements could not be met.
-Despite the convenience that unsafe APIs with "superpowers" have offered to libraries, the lack of integrity is untenable.
-Strong encapsulation and the restriction of unsafe APIs are the solution.
+In short: The use of JDK-internal APIs caused serious migration issues, there was no practical mechanism that enabled robust security in the current landscape, and new requirements could not be met.
+Despite the value that the unsafe APIs offer to libraries, frameworks, and tools, the ongoing lack of integrity is untenable.
+Strong encapsulation and the restriction of the unsafe APIs — by default — are the solution.